alexandre-bernier/coro_eyes_sdk/README.md

 ### Compatibility

-The coro_eyes_sdk has been tested on Ubuntu 20.04 with the following versions of dependencies:
+The coro_eyes_sdk has been tested on Ubuntu 20.04 with the following dependency versions:

 | Dependencies | Version |
 | --- | --- |